 It’s a sad truth that kids and teens suffer from depression just like adults.
 According to the American Academy of Child and Adolescent Psychology, depression affects approximately 5% of individuals under the age of 17.
-But, studies have shown that regular exercise can help alleviate depression and even prevent it from returning.
+But, studies have shown that regular physical activity can help alleviate depression and even prevent it from returning — no matter what your age.
+Here are some tips for how to overcome depression with exercise.

 Warding off Depression